 Entity power given to Section of LOGA Description Local government 236(1) The power to sign a document on behalf of a local government.
-Local 240(1) Power to authorise in writing a government executive officer, to: Power to authorise in writing another employee, other than the chief executive officer, to: 843.000.000.000 (a) give instructions and act as the authorised agent for the local government; and (b) sign all documents for the local government.
+Local government 240(1) Power to authorise in writing another employee, other than the chief executive officer, to: give instructions and act as the authorised agent for the local government; and (b) sign all documents for the local government.